Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 components used for deformation.
 Common examples would be `CurrentMatrixVertexSkinningShaderIndex` or `CurrentDeformShaderIndex`.
 The primary entity is given a copy of all deforming material properties of additional entities.
-And each additional entity is given a `CopyDeformFromEntity` component which points back to the primary entity.
+And any additional entity is given a `CopyDeformFromEntity` component which points back to the primary entity.
 This component will cause the entity to receive the culling status and copy all material properties of the primary entity in the culling loop, rather than rely on its own culling status.

 Deforming renderers are automatically created from baking skinned mesh renderers, but can also be created by setting `isDeforming` to `true` in `MeshRendererBakeSettings`.

+**Deforming renderers are NOT compatible with Unique Mesh nor LOD Pack!**

-## Bound Mesh Deforming Renderers
+### Bound Mesh Deforming Renderers

 Building on top of *deforming renderers*, *bound mesh deforming renderers* additionally contain the `MeshDeformDataBlobReference` component.
 At runtime,